 Pediatric Conferences and Reports

 Residents round daily with attending physicians on the pediatric unit, newborn nursery, PICU, and NICU.
-Discussions about patient management, lectures, and case presentations take place on each service.
+Discussions about patient management, evidence based medicine, and applicable disease processes take place on each service.

 To improve critical care skills, unscheduled mock codes simulate real-life experiences with life-threatening emergencies.
 Nurses and respiratory therapists also participate in this activity.

-Throughout the year, the Department participates with the Departments of Obstetrics and Gynecology, Radiology, and Emergency Medicine to organize these activities.
+Throughout the year, the Department participates with the Departments of Obstetrics and Gynecology, Radiology, and Emergency Medicine to organize these weekly conferences.

 Grand Rounds are held weekly.
-Faculty, residents, students, and staff members attend state-of-the-art presentations, given by NYM faculty members or visiting faculty, which encompass hot topics such as new clinical advances, research contributions, updated clinical reviews, or issues pertinent to the current health care environment.
+Faculty, residents, students, and staff members attend state-of-the-art presentations given by NYM faculty members or visiting faculty.
+These presentations address hot topics such as new clinical advances, research contributions, updated clinical reviews, or issues pertinent to the current health care environment.

 The practice of evidence-based medicine requires an integration of individual clinical expertise with the best available clinical evidence from systematic research.
 The ability to read, understand, and critically appraise research evidence is a core skill for clinical problem solving.
 The monthly journal clubs are designed to develop these skills and are supervised by the research director.